-The Comics Reporter The New York Review of Books Secret Origin of Good Readers @ Night Flight Comics | Salt Lake City | Utah For questions, please email or phone manager, Mimi Cruz 801.532.1188 -or- 801.263.1940 Thanks to everyone who attended the Secret Origin of Good Readers panel at The City Library Comic Conference 2007 Comic Conference Jam print by Bill Galvan, Batton Lash, Bill Morrison & Trevor Nielson 2007 A copy of THE SECRET ORIGIN OF GOOD READERS: A Resource Book the 2004 updated version is available in PDF form.
+The Comic Book Project The Daily What Digital Comics The Comics Reporter Secret Origin of Good Readers @ Night Flight Comics | Salt Lake City | Utah For questions, please email or phone manager, Mimi Cruz 801.532.1188 -or- 801.263.1940 Thanks to everyone who attended the Secret Origin of Good Readers panel at The City Library Comic Conference 2007 Comic Conference Jam print by Bill Galvan, Batton Lash, Bill Morrison & Trevor Nielson 2007 A copy of THE SECRET ORIGIN OF GOOD READERS: A Resource Book the 2004 updated version is available in PDF form.
 The file is at least 9 MB and will take approx. 45 minutes or more if you are using a dial-up.
 The Secret Origin of Good Readers: A Resource Book is © TM 2004 Robyn A. Rising Stars ½ PDF.Rising Stars. © 2007 Synthetic Worlds and Top Cow Productions, Inc. Secret Origin of Good Readers at Comic Con International 2006 May 8, 2004 Salt Lake City Secret Origin Of Good Readers Schedule.
 Thanks to our wonderful supporters!